 Introduction to the design and control of production systems using mathematical, computational and other modern techniques.
-Topics that will be investigated include forecasting, inventory systems, aggregate production planning, material requirements planning, project planning, job sequencing, operations scheduling and reliability, in addition to capacity, flexibility and economic analysis of flexible manufacturing systems, and the adherence to changes in regulations.
+Topics that will be investigated include forecasting, inventory systems, aggregate production planning, material requirements planning, project planning, job sequencing, operations scheduling and reliability, robotics, in addition to capacity, flexibility and economic analysis of flexible manufacturing systems, and the adherence to changes in regulations.

 This course addresses methodologies and tools to define product development phases and also provides experience working in teams to design high-quality competitive products.
 Primary goals are to improve ability to reason about design, material and process alternatives and apply modeling techniques appropriate for different development phases, as well as development of competitive product design and plans for its manufacture along with facilities layout simulation, testing and service.
 Topics covered are: user requirements gathering, quality function deployment (QFD), design for assembly, design for materials and manufacturing processes, optimizing the design for cost and producibility, manufacturing process specifications and planning, process control and optimization, SPC and six sigma process, tolerance analysis, flexible manufacturing, product testing, rapid prototyping, and the use of robotics.